 Cherry and chocolate tart

 Deliciously rich and dark but not too sweet, this is a properly luxurious pudding ideal for a special occasion.
-If you back yourself in the pastry stakes, do make the chocolate pastry; alternatively, a simple sweet shortcrust works well.
+If fresh cherries aren't in season, you can make an equally delicious version with dried cherries.
+Use 200g and cook as described.
+For those who back themselves in the pastry stakes, do make the chocolate pastry; alternatively, a simple sweet shortcrust works well.
 Taken from the Channel 4 series, River Cottage to the Core.

 Cook 20mins Servs 10